patience4711/RPI-APS-inverters/README.md

 <br>

 ## DOWNLOAD SOFTWARE UPDATES
+2022-08-13: [ecu_swupdate-v3_5.tar](https://1drv.ms/u/s!AkMG5FvUwhedi3O0Dk-Le4xixo64?e=ThJIWi) is available (see changelog).
+Install this only when you have at least vesion 3_1 installed (please see the expanation to version 3_1 below).<br>If you experience malformed webpages, please clear your browser cache (delete web history saved pictures)<br><br>
 2022-08-10: [ecu_swupdate-v3_4.tar](https://1drv.ms/u/s!AkMG5FvUwhedi3JqKuNvwXcFEA4Z?e=VpUcc4) is available (see changelog).
 Install this only when you have at least vesion 3_1 installed (please see the expanation to version 3_1 below).<br>If you experience malformed webpages, please clear your browser cache (delete web history saved pictures)<br><br>
 If you feel that your system is somewhat slow or less reactive, you can install 'ZRAM', just like a normal software upgrade. <br>
 You can download this software patch here: [ecu_swupgrade_zram.tar](https://1drv.ms/u/s!AkMG5FvUwhedi2PFOUDRJR9RuR7y?e=URMg97).
 It is included in sd-card image 3_3.<br>